Spectroelectrochemistry: Bridging Electrochemical Insights with Optical Spectroscopy

 The right panel of the animation illustrates the diffusion layer profile of the oxidized species, while the left panel displays the absorbance as a function of time.
 The arrow in the right panel indicates the progression of the signal.
 The measured absorbance corresponds to the maximum absorption of the oxidized species at 421 nm.

-However, in cells with large optical path lengths, the diffusion of the oxidized species into the bulk solution prevents full reversibility, meaning the absorbance does not return to its initial value.
+However, in cells with large optical path lengths, the diffusion of the oxidized species into the bulk solution prevents full reversibility—meaning the absorbance does not return to its initial value.
 This effect arises because some oxidized analyte diffuses away from the reaction zone before it can be reduced.

-Interactive SEC simulator
+Interactive SEC Simulator

-& ): See how diffusion impacts the symmetry of the voltammograms.
-Note that slider values are on a logarithm scale. - Charge transfer coefficient (α): Affects the kinetic of electron transfer; its influence is strong at low
+- Diffusion coefficient of Ox and Re (\(D_{Re}\) & \(D_{Ox}\)): See how diffusion impacts the symmetry of the voltammograms.
+Note that slider values are on a logarithmic scale.

-values but becomes negligible at high . - Concentration of the reduce specie ([Re]): Adjust to see how initial concentration affects both CV shape and absorbance response.
+- Concentration of the reduced species ([Re]): Adjust to see how the initial concentration affects both the CV shape and the absorbance response.

-) in mm: Explore how the CV and the absorbance change when the cell length is smaller than the diffusion layer. - Wavelength for absorbance Measurement (λ): See how the absorbance changes with different wavelengths.
+- Electrochemical cell length (\(x\)) in mm: Explore how the CV and absorbance change when the cell length becomes smaller than the diffusion layer.

 References

-- Compton, R.G, Laborda, E. Ward, K.R.
-(2014) Understanding Voltammetry: Simulation of Electrode Processes.
+- Compton, R.G., Laborda, E., Ward, K.R.
+(2014).
+Understanding Voltammetry: Simulation of Electrode Processes.
 Imperial College Press. https://doi.org/10.1142/p910

 - Bard, A.J., Faulkner, L.R., White, H.S.
-(2022) Electrochemical Methods: Fundamentals and Applications.
-(3rd ed).
+(2022).
+Electrochemical Methods: Fundamentals and Applications (3rd ed.).
 John Wiley & Sons. https://doi.org/10.1023/A:1021637209564

-- Britz, D., Strutwolf, J. (2016) Digital Simulation in Electrochemistry.
-(4th ed.).
+- Britz, D., Strutwolf, J. (2016).
+Digital Simulation in Electrochemistry (4th ed.).
 Springer. https://doi.org/10.1007/978-3-319-30292-8

-- Lozeman, J.J.A., Führer, P., et al. (2020) Spectroelectrochemistry: The future of visualizing electrode processes.
+- Lozeman, J.J.A., Führer, P., et al. (2020).
+Spectroelectrochemistry: The future of visualizing electrode processes.
 Analyst. https://doi.org/10.1039/c9an02105a

-- Kaim, W., Fiedler, J., et al. (2009) Spectroelectrochemistry: The best of two worlds.
+- Kaim, W., Fiedler, J., et al. (2009).
+Spectroelectrochemistry: The best of two worlds.
 Chem.
 Soc.
 Rev. https://doi.org/10.1039/b504286k

 Comments